-A tour leader's diary: Burma (Myanmar)
+A tour leader's diary: Myanmar

 Terry Sullivan has been leading Audley group tours for over 16 years.
 After returning from his final tour for Audley, he shares with us a few passages from his tour diary.

-Terry is an inveterate traveller, his work and personal travels have taken him to a whole host of countries but when ever asked as to which is his favourite, the answer requires no deliberation, it is always Burma.
+Terry is an inveterate traveller, his work and personal travels have taken him to a whole host of countries but when ever asked as to which is his favourite, the answer requires no deliberation, it is always Myanmar.

-The allure of Burma
+The allure of Myanmar

 Ever enthusiastic, I have little difficulty explaining the natural allure of this remarkable country: a land with over one hundred separate tribal groups; amazing festivals; gentle people, some with strange beliefs; dramatic, ever changing landscapes, incredible colours, delightful smells and intriguing customs.